Kubernetes Cluster

 apiGroup: ""

-Ensure you have kubectl installed and configured.
+is installed and configured.

-1) Select Using Kubernetes Service Account:
+1) Select Using Kubernetes Service Account.

-2) Launch kubectl to access the cluster you are adding to Cloudaware.
+2) Launch kubectl to access the cluster that will be added to Cloudaware.
+Create required Kubernetes objects with the following manifest:

 apiVersion: v1